Tyson CFO pleads guilty to misdemeanor trespass, public intoxication charges

 The woman gave an officer permission to enter the home, and Tyson was found asleep in a back bedroom on the first floor.
 His clothing was on the floor of the bedroom, and the officer identified Tyson from his Arkansas driver's license.

 The officer woke Tyson, who sat up but didn't respond verbally, according to the report.
-He then laid back down and attempted to go back to sleep.
+He then lay back down and attempted to go back to sleep.

 The officer said there was an odor of alcohol coming from Tyson, and his movements were sluggish and uncoordinated.

-Tyson was arrested and taken to the Washington County Detention Center.
+Tyson was arrested and taken to the Washington County jail.
 He was released later that morning on $415 bond.

 Tyson was named chief financial officer for Springdale-based Tyson Foods in September.